iKaseTebo/RIVAL-Learning/README.md

 These each do different things, find the specific one for your purpose

 # Version Control
-This will be how you setup a git repository from your directory in **Cmder**, you will need to find the reference for the repo on github.
+This will be how you setup a git repository from your directory in **Cmder**.
+You will need to find the reference for the repo on github.

 > git init